jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.08.02.md

     - Wireframe revisions
     - Implement changes
     - Update documentation and draft tutorial
-  - See new wiki page and cleaned-up issues/milestone - https://github.com/gregorbj/VisionEval/wiki/Multiple-Scenarios
+  - See new [multiple scenarios](https://github.com/gregorbj/VisionEval/wiki/Multiple-Scenarios) wiki page and cleaned-up issues/milestone
 ## VERSPM Documentation
   - @Brian working on completing the VERSPM documentation so he can branch it for VEState improvement